-The Student Success Division is staffed by Student Success Coaches.
-The Student Success Coach serves asan academic advisor and mentor sharing their ideas, talents, and services beyond the classroom to ensure academic successof students as well as promote self-actualization and foster a lasting bond with Tougaloo College.Through Student Success Seminars, the Student Success Coach will engage the students in developing healthy academic habits while promoting the Tougaloo College community.
+The Student Success Center is staffed by Student Success Coaches.
+The Student Success Coach serves as an academic advisor and mentor.
+They share ideas, talents, and services in and beyond the classroom to ensure academic success of students as well as promote self-actualization and foster a lasting bond with Tougaloo College.
+Through Student Success Seminars, the Student Success Coach will engage the students in developing healthy academic habits while promoting the Tougaloo College community.